Muscatine, Iowa: 1900–present

+On June 1, 2026, a mass shooting occurred in Muscatine when a resident, Ryan McFarland killed six of his family members in multiple locations of the city, before committing suicide.
+The victims were his wife, children, and other extended family members.

 Geography

 According to the United States Census Bureau, the city has a total area of 18.35 sqmi, of which 17.30 sqmi is land and 1.05 sqmi is water.

 Muscatine is primarily located on a series of bluffs and hills at a major west-south bend in the Mississippi River.
 The river-bend gives the city roughly 260 degrees of riverfront.
 The "highland" area of the town is divided into three ridge-like hills by Papoose Creek and Mad Creek, each of which flow individually into the Mississippi in downtown Muscatine.
 The city's main roads follow these ridges and valleys in a radial fashion.

 Several large working-class neighborhoods and industrial sectors have been built on what is called "Muscatine Island".
 This flat, sandy expanse was largely underwater before a portion of the Mississippi River rerouted to follow the course of the present-day Muscatine Slough.
 It is unclear when the river changed course.
 The hills, river, and island are all integral to the diversity of Muscatine's economy and housing sector.
 As the city's urbanized area develops, the areas of highest elevation in the "High Prairie" crescent (between the Cedar and Mississippi Rivers) are increasingly taken from agricultural use and developed as suburban housing.

 Positioned some 25 mi (30 minutes) from the Quad Cities, 38 mi (52 minutes) from Iowa City and some 68 mi (75 minutes) from Cedar Rapids, Muscatine is the smallest link in a non-contiguous populated area which surpassed 800,000 residents in the decade following the 2000 census.
 The key feature of this region is that although the populated areas are non-contiguous, a high percentage of residents commute among the cities for work, particularly those in professional fields.